How to Repair a Hole in a Damaged Bathtub

 3. Let the Patch Dry

-4. Sanding the Area
+4. Sand the Area

 Once the patch is dry, it’s time to break out the sandpaper.
 Again, put down painter’s tape to give yourself some guidelines because sandpaper can create visible scratches on your tub.
 The lower the grit, the more coarse the sandpaper.
 Start with coarse, then finish with fine.

-Using 80 grit wet or dry sandpaper, thoroughly rub the patched area to smooth out the filling, removing bumps or ridges.
-As you’re sanding and the compound gets smoother, use 400 to 600 grit wet or dry sandpaper to finish it off.
+Using 80-grit wet or dry sandpaper, thoroughly rub the patched area to smooth out the filling, removing bumps or ridges.
+As you’re sanding and the compound gets smoother, use 400- to 600-grit wet or dry sandpaper to finish it off.
 You’ll know you’re done when you can’t tell the difference between the repaired area and the rest of your tub.

 5. Apply Polishing Compound or Paint